 - Devon Kenneth-Thomas Bostick (b.
 1991), Canadian actor, best known for his roles in the film Adoration, and as Rodrick Heffley in the Diary of a Wimpy Kid movies

-- Sharon Bostick Fisher, American Democrat politician, Delegate to Democratic National Convention from Kentucky, 1980
+- Sharon Bostick Fisher, American Democratic Party politician, Delegate to Democratic National Convention from Kentucky, 1980

 Related Stories +

 Suggested Readings for the name Bostick +

 - Copleland, Bostick, Patton, and Allied Families by Virginia Copeland Jantz.